kastle-lab/knowledge-graphs-and-knowledge-networks/people.md

 the PI for central outreach component, EduGate, of the Proto-OKN, thus providing a direct connection to leverage-able graph expertise across the 17 other teams supported by the program.

 * **Co-PI Michael L. Raymer** is a Professor in the Department of CSE at WSU.
-His research inter- ests include pattern recognition, machine learning, and deep neural networks, and topological data analysis.
-He most frequently applies these method to problems in bioinformatics and biomedical in- formatics.
-Dr. Raymer has also led and co-led many curriculum reform and pedagogy development projects including development of the first NSF-funded undergraduate program in bionformatics, development of innovative mathematics curricula to increase retention and student success in engi- neering, and development of culturally-responsive pedagogy to increase success of students from traditionally under-represented groups in computer science and engineering (funded by AAC&U).
+His research interests include pattern recognition, machine learning, and deep neural networks, and topological data analysis.
+He most frequently applies these method to problems in bioinformatics and biomedical informatics.
+Dr. Raymer has also led and co-led many curriculum reform and pedagogy development projects including development of the first NSF-funded undergraduate program in bionformatics, development of innovative mathematics curricula to increase retention and student success in engineering, and development of culturally-responsive pedagogy to increase success of students from traditionally under-represented groups in computer science and engineering (funded by AAC&U).

 ## Resarch Mentorship